als-computing/bluesky-web/README.md

 ```

 ## Queue Server
-The queue server provides a method for managing and executing Bluesky plans.
-Within the
+The queue server provides a method for managing and executing Bluesky plans, it is used in the React app via the HTTP Server.

 [`Queue Server Documentation`](https://blueskyproject.io/bluesky-queueserver/installation.html)

 [`HTTP Server Documentation`](https://blueskyproject.io/bluesky-httpserver/installation.html)
-### Installing Queue Server
+### Installing Queue Server outside a container
 These instructions are for directly installing Queue Server outside of a container for development purposes.
 To run the queue server, redis will also need to be installed.

 <mark>Install Redis (Mac)</mark>